Q. How long does a personal injury case take to settle?

 There is a lot of other work that a personal injury lawyer will have to do but the first thing that could delay a case is the type of injury.

-If the value of the broken bone is more than the insurance policy, we can usually force the insurance company to settle the case immediately.
+If the value of the broken bone is more than the insurance policy, we can usually force the insurance company to settle the case immediately for the entire insurance policy.
 If the insurance policy is larger than the value of the injury, we will have to wait for more medical treatment and seek a settlement later.

-If a settlement can’t be reached, and the injury is worth more than the insurance policy, a lawsuit can usually be filed immediately.
+If a settlement can’t be reached, and the injury is worth more than the insurance policy, a lawsuit will usually be filed immediately.

 Once the client has either finished receiving medical treatment or has received a sufficient amount of medical treatment, a personal injury attorney will order all of the medical records from each hospital, doctor, radiology facility, and physical therapy facility.